sethforprivacy/sethforprivacy.com/content/posts/moneros-ongoing-network-attack.md

 the network, but users with advanced threat models should still perform the mitigations mentioned above.

-The last important note here is that none of these attacks affected the Monero protocol itself -- all on-chain privacy measures are in-tact and unaffected.
+The last important note here is that none of these attacks affected the Monero protocol itself -- all on-chain privacy measures are intact and unaffected.
 These attacks merely target the p2p network layer, something that is shared by all decentralized cryptocurrencies.

-If you have any questions from this post or would like more information on a specific attack or aspect, please reach out via Twitter, Keybase, or email.
+If you have any questions from this post or would like more information on a specific aspect of the attack, please reach out via [Twitter, Keybase, or email]({{< ref /content/about.md >}}).

 Thanks!

 # Credits

-Thanks to selsta for helping me piece together the PR timeline and walk me through some of the attack details, and thanks to all the Monero developers who have worked long hours hardening the Monero p2p network against these types of attacks!
+Thanks to selsta for helping me piece together the PR timeline and walk me through some of the attack details, and thanks to all the Monero developers who have worked long hours hardening the Monero p2p network against these types of attacks.